mat-0/engineering-management/good-one-to-one-template.md

 ## Obstacles

-* What might get in your way of meeting your goals ( time , resources, knowledge, confidence, health )?
+* What might get in your way of meeting your goals?
+  * time
+  * resources
+  * knowledge
+  * confidence
+  * health

 ## Opportunities

 * What can you and I do to help overcome the obstacles?
 * What could we do to make your role more fulfilling?

 ## Decisions